 The automotive AC system is a closed-loop system that cools, dehumidifies, and circulates air.
 It consists of several key components, each designed to perform a specific task:

-The AC compressor is often called the heart of the system.
+1. Compressor: The AC compressor is often called the heart of the system.
 It compresses the refrigerant gas and pushes it into the condenser.
 If your compressor fails, your entire cooling system can collapse.

-Located in front of the radiator, the condenser cools the high-pressure refrigerant gas by turning it into a liquid.
+2. Condenser: Located in front of the radiator, the condenser cools the high-pressure refrigerant gas by turning it into a liquid.
 It's crucial for heat exchange and overall cooling efficiency.

-This component removes moisture and contaminants from the refrigerant.
+3. Receiver-Drier or Accumulator: This component removes moisture and contaminants from the refrigerant.
 It also stores excess refrigerant and protects the compressor from damage.

-This small device controls the flow of refrigerant into the evaporator, where the cooling happens.
+4. Expansion Valve or Orifice Tube: This small device controls the flow of refrigerant into the evaporator, where the cooling happens.
 A clogged expansion valve can drastically reduce system performance.

-The evaporator is located inside the cabin.
+5. Evaporator Coil: The evaporator is located inside the cabin.
 As the refrigerant passes through it, the component absorbs heat from the car’s interior, resulting in cool air being blown through the vents.

-Though not a mechanical component, the refrigerant (such as R134a or R1234yf) is the chemical that makes cooling possible by cycling through compression and expansion.
+6. Refrigerant: Though not a mechanical component, the refrigerant (such as R134a or R1234yf) is the chemical that makes cooling possible by cycling through compression and expansion.

 Every part of your vehicle’s AC system needs to work in harmony for optimal cooling performance.
 Here's why maintaining your automotive AC components is essential: